Incoming Occupational Therapy students posing at the Wisconsin Capital

 **The Entry-Level Doctor of Occupational Therapy Program begins every year in Summer**

-CANDIDACY DISCLOSURE
+ACCREDITATION DISCLOSURE